Register for Classes

 Step 4: Paying for Your Courses

-Using ISIS you can pay for your classes with the following methods:
+Using SIS you can pay for your classes with the following methods:

 Make the check payable to The Johns Hopkins University for the total amount due.
 We encourage you to register conveniently and securely online.